Author Lindsey Alexander

 Picture reversing a rodeo: the rider flies back onto the horse, the horse bucks into stillness.
 A whirling cast of characters engage in self-interrogation and self-discovery and wrestle in similar fashion in the pages of Rodeo in Reverse, a debut collection from Lindsey Alexander, which Sean Hill calls “the genuine article.”

 Both time machine and microscope, Rodeo in Reverse is woven from bits of Americana: married life, art history, pioneers, and witches.
 These poems effortlessly traverse personal and historical pasts with tenderness and unrivaled humor.
 They offer a tour of American landscape—the trees with bitter crop of the South; the plains of the Midwest; the duels of a cartoonish Wild West.
-At once both a wily romp and a lyric sweep, Rodeo in Reverse considers the possibilities and failures of domestic life while attempting to round up certainty in the never-ending quest of defining the self.
+At once a wily romp and a lyric sweep, Rodeo in Reverse considers the possibilities and failures of domestic life on the never-ending quest of rounding up, and defining, the self.

 Rodeo in Reverse is the winner of the 2017 New Southern Voices Poetry Prize.